pyhopper/pyhopper/docs/quickstart.rst

 .. note::

     To reduce the computational cost of evaluating each candidate multiple times, PyHopper allows cancelling candidates if their first evaluation shows that they have only a small chance of becoming the best hyperparameters.
-See :ref:`cancelling-label` for more details.
+See :ref:`canceling-label` for more details.

 -----------------------------
 A putting things together